Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 <iframe src="https://cdn.rawgit.com/mbostock/4063530/raw/fbadda6a3eaf72521f6f45cfa8e1d119bd2b0248/index.html" width="100%" height="480" style="border: 0px"></iframe>

-I don't know how these work internally.
-I've yet to try building one for others to use.
+I don't know the exact maths that goes into most of these.
+And that's the point, you don't have to.

-But here's a key insight about the magic of layouts: They're the data part.
+Here's a key insight about the magic of layouts: They're the data part.

-You take a `forceLayout` for example and feed it your data.
+You take a `forceLayout` and feed it your data.
 It returns an object with a `tick` event callback.

 ```javascript
 var simulation = d3.forceSimulation()